Our Favorite Highchairs, Changing Pads, and Diaper Bags

 The Keekaroo Peanut Changer has become the popular favorite of late, and we can see why.
-Its peanut shape helps keep baby in place and not roll over, and its length makes it the best for a growing toddler.
-We like it because it is the softest foam while still being very supportive.
-It is modern looking and comes in 5 new colors.
-It may be more expensive than the Bumbo, but you will definitely never regret your choice if the price works for you.
+Its peanut shape helps keep the baby in place and not roll over, and its length makes it the best for a growing toddler.
+We like it because it is the softest foam and very supportive.
+It is modern-looking and comes in 5 new colors.
+It may be more expensive than the Bumbo, but you will never regret your choice if the price works for you.

-Finally, the Hatch Grow Smart Changing Pad provides the same clean changing surface but with the added feature of weighing your baby wirelessly.
-With their app, you can monitor and keep track of your baby’s weight and how they are ranking among other children their age.
-It comes in only two colors, and it is also less soft than the Keekaroo, but its modern look and functionality should cause you to consider it.
-The scale feature may be a great resource in those early weeks, but you will likely not use it throughout their first year and beyond, so take that into consideration when considering its price of $150.
+Finally, the Hatch Grow Smart Changing Pad provides the same clean changing surface.
+With their app, you can monitor and keep track of your baby’s weight.
+It comes in only two colors, and it is also less soft than the Keekaroo.
+The modern look and functionality should cause you to consider it.
+The scale feature may be a great resource in those early weeks.
+You will likely not use it throughout their first year and beyond.
+Take that into consideration when considering its price of $150.

 Favorite Diaper Bags

-Creating a baby registry can be so overwhelming these days, as more and more products come on the market each week promising to make mom’s life easier.
+Creating a baby registry can be overwhelming these days.
 Sometimes less is more, and sometimes more is more, honestly.
-The trick to knowing what is right for you and your family is to take inventory of your lifestyle without baby and your lifestyle intentions with baby.
+The trick to knowing what is right for you and your family.

 Do you hope to continue traveling often?
 Do you plan on flying home to see a family with an infant?
 Is making your own baby food important?
 Do you plan on pumping at work?
 Do you want more children in the near future?
 Where do you plan on having baby sleep?
 Answering these questions will help you prioritize your budget and needs.